 Seven semesters into my program, I can honestly say that I have never left a clinical feeling bored or as if I didn’t do at least one positive thing for someone else that day.Grad-Entry MS, Class of 2019|

 What you can expect Heading link

-Graduate-entry students take five clinical courses throughout their program:
+Graduate-entry students take these clinical courses throughout their program: